 It looks like an Undercrown, it smells like an Undercrown—it’s an Undercrown.
 The Mexican wrapper seems to have gained some oils from what I recall earlier, although the current Undercrown Flying Pigs seem to have a bit more.
 The hue of the San Andrés wrapper is a bit different than most with a noticeably purple tone.
 Cold draw is not as dry as my notes suggest, but the earthiness and sweet cocoa are there.

 And the smoke.
 The peppers and meatiness begin the first few puffs of the Corona ¡Viva! with the sweetness emerging five minutes in.
 There’s cocoa with traces of butterscotch and hickory notes, a nice change-up from what I recall.
 The second third takes the flavors of the Undercrown and concentrates them to a great mixture of sweet cocoa, woods and peppers.
 Unlike the earlier moments, there is now creaminess towards the end of the Undercrown—it’s pepper and sweetness until the end.

 Oh—the smoke.
 It’s painting with smoke.
 What’s remarkable is not actually the quantity—which is not unlike the ridiculousness of most Liga Privadas and Undercrowns—but the thickness, which is at an unmatched level.
 Strength is a solid medium-full, a bit lighter than before.

-The Bottom Line: It’s not a carbon copy from before, but it’s no less of a cigar.
+It's not a carbon copy from before, but it's no less of a cigar.
 While I will be interested to see the long-term aging qualities of Undercrown—particularly given what seems like a definitive lifespan for Liga Privada—the Corona ¡Viva! is good.
-It’s hard to say that it’s a much better cigar now, but it’s much different and no worse—which is a great progression.
+It's hard to say that it's a much better cigar now, but it's much different and no worse—which is a great progression.